glennbechdevops/unleash-feature-management/README.md

 Play around with it, change the body.
 How Positive can you get?
 Puppies and cake?

-Try to toggle your feature on and off,  When the toggle is off, the lambda should return positive sentiment, but with no confidence
+Try to toggle your feature on and off.
+When the toggle is off, the lambda should return positive sentiment, but with no confidence.
-When enabled, it should return 200 ok
+When enabled, it should return 200 ok.

 Depending on what you want to focus on - AWS deployment of your function, feature toggles and so on, please feel free to pick any of the bonus challenges.